Home

 G

-GAAP: Generally Accepted Accounting Principles are the common set of accounting standards and procedures that companies are required to use to compile their financial statements.
+Generally Accepted Accounting Principles (GAAP): are the common set of accounting standards and procedures that companies are required to use to compile their financial statements.
 GAAP are imposed on companies so that investors have a minimum level of consistency in the financial statements they use when analyzing companies for investment purposes.

-guaranteed stop loss: A stop-loss order which the broking house guarantees to sell even if the stock price gaps below the stop-loss price.
+Guaranteed stop loss: A stop-loss order which the broking house guarantees to sell even if the stock price gaps below the stop-loss price.
 That is, no buyers were available at the stop-loss price because the price dropped too quickly.
 See stop loss.
 This type of stop loss obviously costs more.

 Back to Index